sadeq220/docs/smalltalk/README.md

 > all serious programmers should learn the language, even if they don't ever expect to actually use it professionally.
 > Learning C++, Java or C# is not any sort of substitute for learning the real thing.
 None of those languages satisfy Dr. Kay's definition of OOP.

-In many code designing and architecture books they refer to object communication by messages.
+In many code designing(Object-Oriented design) and architecture books they refer to object communication by messages.
 For example in "Growing Object-Oriented Software, Guided by Tests", there is a sentence as follows:
 > Objects communicate by sending and receiving messages

 and book values *communication patterns* more than well-designed class structure.
 All of their idea's about message passing comes from foundational pure Object-Oriented programming language called **Smalltalk**.

+Dr. Alan kay(inventor of Smalltalk) definition of OOP:
+> OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things.
+> It can be done in Smalltalk and in LISP.

 ### Smalltalk objects and messages
 In Smalltalk everything is an object.